LEED building complaints – are they really LEED related?

 Again, none of the complaints are LEED related.
 They only seem to be because it is a LEED building.
 These are mostly due to poor design, construction, and/or facilities maintenance and general cost clipping outside of the realm of LEED.

 As to LEED costing more, that is becoming a myth.
 Studies are starting to show that LEED construction is becoming, in some areas, at same cost or less expensive than traditional construction.
 I recently toured a LEED platinum building which came in I believe 1 or 2% less than traditional construction.
+When you want real business tips, visit Lee S. Rosen Blog.

 Copyright ©2010 Matthew Rochte, Opportunity Sustainability℠ – Share with attribution